opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_spreadsheet|

-The spreadsheet displays transformations in columns like the ones available in Xsheet, having one for each parameter.
-For each frame the column cells display the related transformation values, that can be edited as in a spreadsheet.
+The spreadsheet displays transformations in columns like the ones available in the Xsheet, having one for each parameter.
+For each frame, the column's cells display the related transformation values.

-Key values are displayed in different-colored cells, and can be moved along the column to different frame positions.
-In-between values are automatically generated according to the key values and to the set interpolation (see  :ref:`Setting Segment Interpolations <setting_segment_interpolations>`  ).
+keyframes are displayed in different-colored cells, and can be moved along the column to different frame positions.
+In-between values are automatically generated according to the keyframes and to the set interpolation (see  :ref:`Setting Segment Interpolations <setting_segment_interpolations>`  ).

 All the columns referring to the same object or FX are grouped under one single header.
 For example under a pegbar header you can find all the columns referring to its transformations.